LeeSanTee/FCJ-2025/workshop-2/README.md

 1. **AWS Account:** You'll need an AWS account.
 If you don't have one, sign up for a Free-Tier Account.

-2. **Project Files:** Access project files in the author's GitHub portfolio.

-3. **CloudFormation Templates:** Install the provided [CloudFormation templates](./pre-requisites.yaml) to create IAM roles, EC2 instances, Flow Logs, and S3 Buckets, as well as the VPCs.
+2. **CloudFormation Templates:** Install the provided [CloudFormation templates](./pre-requisites.yaml) to create IAM roles, EC2 instances, Flow Logs, and S3 Buckets, as well as the VPCs.

 ## Getting Started

-Let's initiate the setup process for AWS Transit Gateway:
+Let's initiate the setup process for AWS Transit Gateway + AWS EKS:

 1. **Create Transit Gateway:** In the AWS VPC dashboard, initiate the creation of a Transit Gateway.
 This central hub connects and streamlines your Virtual Private Clouds (VPCs).